PRIVACY, DATA AND COOKIES

 WHAT INFORMATION DO WE COLLECT ABOUT YOU?

-We collect information about you when you join a mailing list, make a donation or take part in an online action such as a petition or survey.
+We collect information about you when you join a mailing list, make a donation or take part in an online action such as a consultation, survey or application form.
 Website usage information is collected using cookies.

 HOW WILL WE USE THE INFORMATION ABOUT YOU?